 Both the ocean and freshwater bodies cover more than 70% of the planet and over 40% of the human population lives in coastal areas.
-One of the challenges for future researchers and decision makers is to understand the functioning of the aquatic systems for a better management of water resources.
+One of the challenges for future researchers and decision-makers is to understand the functioning of the aquatic systems for better management of water resources.

-The Master of Science in aquatic ecology is a programme at the advanced level, equivalent to 120 higher education credits.
-The programme is international, multidisciplinary and oriented towards current topics in aquatic microbiology, marine ecology, and environmental policies
+The Master of Science in aquatic ecology is a program at the advanced level, equivalent to 120 higher education credits.
+The program is international, multidisciplinary and oriented towards current topics in aquatic microbiology, marine ecology, and environmental policies

 During the first year, students are introduced to the latest research in the field of aquatic ecology/marine ecology and will deepen their knowledge of marine microbiology, advanced systematics, and resources and ecology of marine waters.
 The function and evolution of different aquatic systems ranging from polar to tropical and from coastal to deep ecosystems are discussed in the light of the newest molecular advances in the field.
 Students are also introduced to simulation modeling and ecological applications that can offer solutions to complex management problems of water resources, including freshwater resources.

 The second year is focused on a research project including a written thesis (30-60 higher education credits) with an appropriate advisor.
 The Master's thesis is carried out in fields related to research interests at the Marine Science Centre at Linnaeus University, including practicals giving the opportunity to apply acquired knowledge.

 The selection of students who have applied is based on academic excellence and individual assessment.
 All applicants should apply via universityadmissions.se.
 The application should include a letter of interest, curriculum vitae, diplomas, and references.

 General entry requirements for second-cycle studies and specific entry requirements:

 - 90 credits in Biology/Ecology/Microbiology, including an independent project/degree project worth at least 15 credits or the equivalent.